mendenm/flexible_flyer/progress_log.md

-# The Flexible Flyer Progress Log
+# The Paraglider Progress Log

 ## October, 2020 update
-There is a new OpenSCAD file, paraglider_palm_new_channels.scad.
+There is a new OpenSCAD file, paraglider\_palm\_new\_channels.scad.
 This file has a better mechanism for filling in the old string channels to get rid if various voids, etc.  It then implements an entirely new system for the channels.
 There are two channels for each digit (except the thumb): one for the string and one for the elastic return band.
 This should make it easier to thread, using a piece of wire as a leader to puller the strings through.
 It should also eliminate drag bwtween the two lines.
 ![Rendered image of new channels](images/paraglider_palm_new_channels.png)

 ## Later October, 2020